ByteSizedMarius/go-fritzbox-api/README.md

-# go-fritzbox-api
+# go fritzbox api

+Quick & dirty API implementation for the AVM FRITZ!Box using Golang and REST.

-**Warning: The parsing may currently be unstable and may panic if there is an unexpected response.**
+**Warning: The parsing is currently rather unstable and may panic if there is an unexpected response.
+There is no official API for most these functions (except any [smarthome-related-stuff](https://avm.de/fileadmin/user_upload/Global/Service/Schnittstellen/AHA-HTTP-Interface.pdf)).
+This means, consistency across software-versions or different routers/repeaters is never guaranteed.**

 ## Attribution